Killing of Rachel Nickell: Killing

 At the time of her death, Nickell was living near Wimbledon Common with partner André Hanscombe and their two-year-old son, Alexander Louis.
-Nickell was 23 years old at the time of her death.
+Nickell was 23 years old at the time.
 On the morning of 15 July 1992, she and Alexander were walking their dog on Wimbledon Common.
 Whilst passing through a secluded area of the common, Nickell was attacked.
 An assailant killed her by repeatedly stabbing and slashing her with a knife, then sexually assaulted her.
 The assailant fled the scene, leaving Alex physically unharmed in the vicinity.
-A passer-by found Alex clinging to his mother's body repeating the words "Wake up, Mummy".
+A passer-by found him clinging to his mother's blood-soaked body, repeating the words "Wake up, Mummy", with a piece of paper stuck to her forehead as a bandage.

 In a television interview on 7 September 2021 with Lorraine Kelly, discussing the documentary Death on the Common: My Mother's Murder, Alex Hanscombe said after his mother had been attacked, he said to her three times "wake up, Mummy" before realising she was "gone" and not playing.
 He then walked into a clearing on the common, where people saw that he was covered in blood and therefore discovered his mother's body.